dogweather/forkful/content/en/bash/strings/concatenating-strings.md

 weight: 3
 ---

-## What & Why?

-Concatenating strings in Bash means sticking two or more pieces of text together.
-Programmers do it to build up commands, create file paths, or simply format output text.

 ## How to:
 Here's the fast track to giving your strings a snug hug in Bash:

 ```Bash